How your purpose can help guide you and your money decisions

 Brian Ford (09:32):

 Yeah, I like that.
-I mean, there's always going to be this stuff behind it that we know personally, but just making it nice and simple, good stuff.
+I mean, there's always going to be this stuff behind it that we know personally, but just making it nice and simple.
+Good stuff.
 I like where this conversation is going.
-OK, so it's called a personal purpose statement.
-So I get that it's personal, it's for me, but I can tell other people about it, right?
+Okay, so it's called a personal purpose statement, so I get that it's personal, it's for me, but I can tell other people about it, right?

 Oh yeah, absolutely.
 I mean, you get to choose what you do with it, right?
-It isn't necessary, but I do recommend that you share that purpose statement with somebody or a few somebodies who you're close to, right?
-People who know you well, and people who are going to be honest with you.
-They can help you stay accountable and affirm and cheer you on.
+It isn't necessary.
+But I do recommend that you share that purpose statement with somebody or a few somebodies who you're close to.
+People who know you well and people who are going to be honest with you, they can help you stay accountable and affirm and cheer you on.
 And when they're cued in to what's most important to you, that can be really clarifying in a way that sort of helps you learn even more about your purpose and yourself.

-Yeah.
-I agree with sharing it.
-So for me, it adds a sense of accountability, and there's something about saying it out loud.
-So Bright, you know I've gone through the materials that you've created here at Truist, and you know, I've been working on my purpose statement for some time now, and in this spirit of sharing, you cool if I share mine?
+You know I've gone through the materials that you've created here at Truist, and I've been working on my purpose statement for some time now, and in the spirit of sharing, you cool If I share mine?

 Bright Dickson (10:45):